Ms. Kaci Nowadley

 Ms. Mary Ziewers

 Ms. Ziewers is a Computer Science Teacher at Hutchinson Central Technical School and has been teaching Computer Science 1 and other Computer Science courses for over 20 years.
 One of her goals is to introduce a variety of computer concepts and areas that students can explore.
 She also wants to make sure the students know enough about the various careers to make an informed decision when deciding what to study in college and eventually have as a career.

 Mr. Robert Uldrich

 Mr. Uldrich has been teaching Computer Science Principles at Kenmore East for 3 years.
 He also runs a Tech Club at the school.
 He has been participating in CS4HS workshops for two years and wants to learn more about AP Computer Science Principles content so that he may use it in his curriculum.

 Dr. Elizabeth Kent

 Dr. Kent is a mathematics teacher at Lafayette High School/Newcomer Academy.
-She has established an after school Computer Science Club called Coding Club.
+She has established an after school Computer Science Club called Computer Club.

 Mr. Patrick McQuaid

 Mr. Patrick McQuaid is a Biology teacher at Bennett High School.
 His goal is to integrate Computer Science Concepts into the 9th grade Biology curriculum.
 He is also involved with Bennett's Computer Club .